magomimmo/modern-cljs/doc/tutorial-10.md

 > destruction inside `test-exclude-file-names` function.
 The only really
 > nice feature of *fixture* is the sharing attribute, which allows
 > (`:once`) or not allow (`:each`) to share the scenario while stepping
-> from one test to the next.
+> from one test function to the next.

 ### Plan the world